justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ## Findings

-Shipping Carbon from Europe at an uncontrained rate is very clearly a billion doallar industry.
+Shipping carbon from Europe at an uncontrained rate is very clearly a billion doallar industry.

 Across 500 years of modelling we see about 273 billion dollars worth of economic activity per annum.